 There are times when you can’t help but feel proud of the human race.
 Yesterday was one of those days.
 World Mental Health Day – 24 hours dedicated to raising awareness of mental health and why our emotional wellbeing is just as important as our physical health.
 This year’s theme set by the WHO was ‘Young People and Mental Health in a Changing World’ – a subject that sparked a global conversation worldwide.
 And organisations didn’t hold back with their campaigns.
 They were well thought out, well executed and told a powerful message.
-Here are our top seven World Mental Health Day campaigns that caught our eye on social media and gave us goosebumps.
+From a medical communications agency perspective, here are our top seven World Mental Health Day campaigns that caught our eye on social media and gave us goosebumps.

 As a meditation app aimed at improving mental wellbeing, this is already an initiative we’re a fan of.
 But it got into our good books even more yesterday when it unlocked all of the paid features on the app, helping more people enjoy true peace of mind.
 Try it out for yourself.